Last Updated on October 7, 2020

 ♦ leeks (especially the green part)

-♦ sunchoke or Jerusalem artichoke (not really an artichoke, but an easy-to-grow perennial sunflower with an edible root)
+♦ sunchoke or Jerusalem artichoke (not really an artichoke, but an easy-to-grow perennial vegetable with an edible root)

 …and some of their least favorite: